 Callahan's vision was a symbiotic relationship between the pro shop and course.
 Running the shop would allow him to be there throughout the day to help introduce the park's many visitors to disc golf and the course while also being a resource to immediately equip people eager to play their first rounds.
 As the number of players in the area grew, so would the shop's business.
 Additionally, he would always be on the course to take care of maintenance issues or plan course improvement efforts.

-In the end, Callahan was given the go-ahead to start the shop, and it has definitely paid dividends.
-Incredibly, Callahan says that since 2017 he has raised $10,000-$15,000 per year from the sale of used discs at the pro shop which he has always put back into course enhancement projects.
+In the end, Callahan got the go-ahead to start the shop, and it has definitely paid dividends.
+Incredibly, Callahan said that since 2017 he has raised $10,000-$15,000 per year from the sale of used discs at the pro shop which he has always put back into course enhancement projects.

 The biggest thing to know about what to expect when playing The Canyons at Dellwood Park is pretty obvious from the name.

 "Most people that aren't from Illinois think that it's just super flat and corn fields, but in Dellwood Park, there's a ton of elevation from waterways that used to be in the park," said Callahan.
 "I think that's what people like about it the most."

 And of course, the elevation aspect is part of what attracted Callahan to the property to begin with.
 However, when he created the design for the course, his guiding principal was far from "make as many fun downhill shots as possible."